kubeshop/testkube-docs/docs/articles/legacy-features.md

-# Legacy Features
+# Legacy Documentation

-Based on user feedback and Aas of Testkube 1.17.20, we are slowly replacing Test/Suites/Sources with Workflows and Workflow Templates.

-This documentation section contains the old docs for deprecated constructs.
+The following functionality is being deprecated in Testkube in favor of Test Workflows and Workflow Templates, as these provide a much more powerful and flexible solution for defining how to run tests with Testkube.

+- Tests
+- Test Suites
+- Executors
+- Sources
+- Templates

+The documentation for these will be available under this Legacy section for the time being, including old examples, tutorials, etc.